Vyral/terrence-boykin/_posts/2022-03-11-mortgage-qa-with-movements-rich-cohen.md

 5:00 — Final thoughts

-**If you have any questions for Rich about interest rates, refinancing, and what you can qualify for, give him a call at 919-616-4912 or send him an email to rich.cohen@movement.com.**
+**If you have any questions for Rich about interest rates, refinancing, and what you can qualify for, give him a call at 919-616-4912 or email him at rich.cohen@movement.com.**

 If you have any other real estate-related questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.